 Robin founded The Product Refinery to address this gap and empower product people at all stages of their career to grow more quickly and effectively in their capabilities.

 Wil has been working in digital learning since the early 2000s designing digital learning experiences and building learning teams to solve the interesting problems that arise when learning and technology meet.

 He’s worked with a wide range of companies – including Google, Facebook, Barclays, HSBC, Education First, Oxford University Press, The International Olympic Committee, AVADO and CIPD – and has picked up a few industry awards along the way.

-Wil joined TPR excited by the idea of building something miles ahead of typical leadership courses, in both the experience it creates and the effectiveness of the program.
+Wil joined TPR excited by the idea of building a service for people that is miles ahead of what's currently available, in both the experience it creates and the effectiveness of the offering.